Satellite temperature measurement

-Measurements
+Principles

-Satellites do not measure temperature directly.
-They measure radiances in various wavelength bands, which must then be mathematically inverted to obtain indirect inferences of temperature.
+Satellites measure radiances in various wavelength bands, which must then be mathematically inverted to obtain indirect inferences of temperature.
 The resulting temperature profiles depend on details of the methods that are used to obtain temperatures from radiances.
 As a result, different groups that have analyzed the satellite data have produced differing temperature datasets.

 The satellite time series is not homogeneous.
 It is constructed from a series of satellites with similar but not identical sensors.
 The sensors also deteriorate over time, and corrections are necessary for orbital drift and decay.
 Particularly large differences between reconstructed temperature series occur at the few times when there is little temporal overlap between successive satellites, making intercalibration difficult.

 Infrared measurements

 Surface measurements

 Infrared radiation can be used to measure both the temperature of the surface (using "window" wavelengths to which the atmosphere is transparent), and the temperature of the atmosphere (using wavelengths for which the atmosphere is not transparent, or measuring cloud top temperatures in infrared windows).

 Satellites used to retrieve surface temperatures via measurement of thermal infrared in general require cloud-free conditions.
 Some of the instruments include the Advanced Very High Resolution Radiometer (AVHRR), Along Track Scanning Radiometers (AASTR), Visible Infrared Imaging Radiometer Suite (VIIRS), the Atmospheric Infrared Sounder (AIRS), and the ACE Fourier Transform Spectrometer (ACE‐FTS) on the Canadian SCISAT-1 satellite.

 Weather satellites have been available to infer sea surface temperature (SST) information since 1967, with the first global composites occurring during 1970.
 Since 1982, satellites have been increasingly utilized to measure SST and have allowed its spatial and temporal variation to be viewed more fully.
 For example, changes in SST monitored via satellite have been used to document the progression of the El Niño-Southern Oscillation since the 1970s.

 Over land the retrieval of temperature from radiances is harder, because of inhomogeneities in the surface.
 Studies have been conducted on the urban heat island effect via satellite imagery.
+By using the fractal technique, Weng, Q. et al. characterized the spatial pattern of urban heat island.
 Use of advanced very high resolution infrared satellite imagery can be used, in the absence of cloudiness, to detect density discontinuities (weather fronts) such as cold fronts at ground level.
 Using the Dvorak technique, infrared satellite imagery can be used to determine the temperature difference between the eye and the cloud top temperature of the central dense overcast of mature tropical cyclones to estimate their maximum sustained winds and their minimum central pressures.

 Along Track Scanning Radiometers aboard weather satellites are able to detect wildfires, which show up at night as pixels with a greater temperature than 308 K. The Moderate-Resolution Imaging Spectroradiometer aboard the Terra satellite can detect thermal hot spots associated with wildfires, volcanoes, and industrial hot spots.

 The Atmospheric Infrared Sounder on the Aqua satellite, launched in 2002, uses infrared detection to measure near-surface temperature.